 AIR-CONDITIONING

-Exhibition halls are climate controlled during the exhibition and exhibitors are therefore not permitted to install own air-conditioning units as these create unnecessary heat preventing optimum use of the RAI cooling system.
-Air-conditioning units must be ordered via the RAI Exhibitor Services.
-Exhibitors found to be installing and using own air-conditioning units, will be requested to turn these off.
-Please include the positioning of the air-conditioning units in your stand design.
+Exhibition halls are climate controlled during the exhibition and exhibitors are therefore not permitted to install their own air-conditioning systems.
+Professionally installed air-conditioning systems can be ordered upon request via the RAI Exhibitor Services.
+Air-conditioning systems create unnecessary heat preventing optimum use of the RAI cooling system.
+Exhibitors found to be installing and using own air-conditioning units, will be requested to turn these off, even if these are the correct units.
+All units must be ordered via the RAI Exhibitor Services.
+Please ensure the positioning of the air-conditioning units is included in your stand design.
+The deadline to order air-conditioning units is 21 August.

 The inclusion of false ceilings on exhibition stands may prevent air cooling from working effectively.
 False ceilings on stands can create "hot-spots", in particular where lighting, monitors etc. are installed, and therefore should be avoided.
 To avoid generating unnecessary heat, use of "cold lighting" on stands is encouraged.